wp-plugins/gallery-video/readme.txt

 7. WordPress Video Gallery view 5 - Video Gallery - Thumbnails

 == Changelog ==

+= 1.1.0 =
+*  Bugs have been fixed on Video Gallery.

 = 1.0.9 =
 *  Two or more video galleries already available on one page.